 Divorces are categorized as “contested” or “uncontested”.
 A contested divorce means that there are issues that the two parties cannot agree on.
 Sometimes there may only be one or two issues and sometimes there may be many issues.
 These may include how to divide property, assets, parenting responsibilities, etc. Contested divorces can be complicated, lengthy, and costly.

-At Diamond Divorce Law, we have experience helping Illinois couples through their divorce– both contested and uncontested.
-This blog will discuss the differences between the two and what you need to know about them.
+At Diamond Legal, we have experience helping Illinois couples through their divorce – both contested and uncontested.
+This article will discuss the differences between the two and what you need to know about them.

 Uncontested Divorce in Illinois